The Middle School at Townsville Grammar aims to provide an exciting and dynamic experience of schooling for our girls and boys in Years 7, 8 and 9.

 130 laptops on trolleys, plus an additional 18 desktop computers throughout the classrooms, are available for use in the Middle School.
 Each Middle School classroom is equipped with a data projector and wireless internet access.
 With the support of an IT-Aide, all Middle School teachers are able to integrate technology into curriculum planning and pedagogy.

 Pastoral Care and Student Well-Being

 Positive Education forms the framework of the Middle School Pastoral Care and Wellbeing Programme.
-Positive Education is about making students aware of their own character strengths and education them about how to use them in everyday circumstances so they can thrive at school in and life.
-Form Teachers spend considerable time each week engaging students and education them on the language of Positive Education as well as conducting activities so they can maximise their own wellbeing.
+Positive Education is about making students aware of their own character strengths and education them about how to use them in everyday circumstances so they can thrive at School and in life.
+Form Teachers spend considerable time each week engaging students and educating them on the language of Positive Education as well as conducting activities so they can maximise their own wellbeing.